yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

     Refer to [fall-forward status](../../reference/fall-forward/fall-forward-switchover/#fall-forward-status) for details about the arguments.

 1. Setup indexes and triggers to the fall-forward database manually.
+Also, re-enable the foreign key and check constraints.

 1. Verify your migration.
 After the schema and data import is complete, the automated part of the database migration process is considered complete.
 You should manually run validation queries on both the source and fall-forward databases to ensure that the data is correctly migrated.
 A sample query to validate the databases can include checking the row count of each table.